aredn/documentation/arednGettingStarted/advanced_config.rst

 The other LAN Mode is ``NAT``, and in this mode the LAN is isolated from the mesh.
 All outgoing traffic has its source address modified to be the *Mesh RF* IP address of the node.
 This is the same way that most routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.
 A single :abbr:`DMZ (DeMilitarized Zone)` server can be used to accept all incoming traffic that is not already handled by other rules or by the node itself.

-By default each node runs a :abbr:`DHCP (Dynamic Host Control Protocol)` server for its LAN nodes.
+By default each node runs a :abbr:`DHCP (Dynamic Host Control Protocol)` server for its LAN interface, which lets the node assign IP addresses automatically for devices connected to the node's local area network.
 The last octet of the start/end range for host IP addresses is shown in the LAN column.
 If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
-There should be only one DHCP server on each subnet, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your LAN network.
+There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
+Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

 The *Disable Default Route* checkbox will tell the node not to advertise that it can be used as a default gateway.
 This means that computers on the LAN network will have no route to reach the Internet or other networks via the mesh node.
 If this checkbox is selected your hosts will not be able to access the Internet even if your node has Internet available on its WAN port.
 You may need to disable the default route if your node needs to be connected to two networks at once, such as being wired to the mesh and connected to a local served agency WiFi network.